josecarita/fall_detection/README.md

  This second part consist in take the data of the sensors, that was made using the respective libraries for these sensors.

  ### The Streaming and Data Visualization
- Now comes the IoT part, for this I used `remoteit.io` to host the streaming and data visualization made it with Flask and using JavaScript.
+ Now comes the IoT part, for this I used `remoteit.io` to host the streaming and data visualization made it with Flask and HTML.